-The last thing you want is to be faced with foreclosure or wage garnishment or something just as urgent, but not be able to take swift action because of a student loan problem.
+The last thing you want to face is foreclosure or wage garnishment or something just as urgent.
+Especially when you can’t take swift action because of a student loan problem.

 Though it’s challenging, people struggling with student loan debt might have the option of getting at least some of their debt discharged in bankruptcy if they can prove undue hardship.

 In most cases, even if you file for bankruptcy, you’ll still be responsible for paying your student loans.
 However, if you can prove your student loan obligations cause you undue financial hardship, the bankruptcy court might offer some relief.

 Proving undue hardship can be difficult and usually requires you prove:

 - You’re unable to meet the minimum standard of living because of student loan payments

 - Your financial difficulties are expected to continue for some time

 - You’ve made an effort to keep up with your payments in the past, but financial struggles made it impossible to do so

 In many cases, instead of discharging student loan debt, the bankruptcy court will offer you relief through an income-driven repayment plan.
 They might also allow you to defer your loan payments until your financial situation improves.
 These options might be available to you even if you have not filed for bankruptcy.
 If student loan debt is your primary financial challenge, you should explore these options.